Shadows of rotating black holes in plasma environments with aberration effects: Final remarks

-By studying the effect of different plasma distributions on the shadow formation, we conclude that if the plasma frequency is small compared to the photon frequency, the shadow is not very different from the pure gravity case.
-On the contrary, if the plasma frequency is close to the photon frequency, the properties of the shadow change drastically.
-We note that there is a certain plasma frequency $\omega_{p,cri}$ above which shadowing ceases.
-This depends on both the metric model and the $Q$ parameter.
-On the other hand, when considering a constant plasma the shadows adopt extremely striking shapes.
+{Of course, if the plasma frequency is small compared to the photon frequency, the shadow is not very different from the pure gravity case.} On the contrary, if the plasma frequency is close to the photon frequency, the properties of the shadow change drastically depending on the plasma distribution.
+We note that there is a certain plasma frequency ratio $\chi_{cri}$ above which the shadow is no longer visible.
+This depends on both the metric model and the $Q_{(p)}$ parameter.
+On the other hand, when considering a{uniform} plasma the shadows adopt extremely exotic shapes called ``fishtails''.
+Here, different bright and dark regions appear, generally enclosing an illuminated spotlight in a shadowed sky.
+Consequently, the size and shape of the shadow were modified in the presence of a plasma environment around a black hole, depending heavily on the ratio between the plasma frequency and the photon frequency.

-We also study how aberration influences the shape and size of the shadow, which is deflected towards the apex.